gkarakou/systemd-denotify/README.md

 python2-gobject
 python2-systemd

-NOTE: if you cant find the packages you can always install them from Pypi
+NOTE: if you cant find the packages you can always install them from Pypi.\r\n
 Fedora:
 yum install pip
 Arch: